“If you sell information products, are you responsible for your customers’ results?”

 No course creates results on its own.

-Let’s say you buy an information product, which is an online course that “shows you simple things you need to do to be able to run a marathon.”
+Let’s say you buy an online course that “shows you simple things you need to do to be able to run a marathon.”

 Roughly put, there are three things you can do next: